carmendata/comcar-api-example/README.md

 You mustn't place your API key and secret in a place accessible via your webserver.

-`api.ini` should be kepy outside your web root
+`api.ini` should be kept outside your web root